 Before you even think about tech, talk to 10-20 people who might be good customers.
 Cold call them if you must.

 To my own surprise, people will give you money if you solve their problem, even when you don’t have a logo, a company name, or a product.
 I was a high school student with a home-baked CMS when I started out 18 years ago.
 I had no idea how to run a business or to build a real product, and yet, people queued up for that service.
-You can deliver the product by hand even, as long as you solve a problem.
+You can deliver the service without any automation, as long as you solve a problem.

 I’m ready!
-So how do I choose really?
+So how do I choose technology?

 You don’t choose tech.
 You choose the developer who chooses tech.

-This is not the case: developers have heated discussions about their tech.
-Go to Hacker News and observe debates.
-They get more heated than debates on god, vegetarianism or guessing which superhero would win in a fight.
+Developers have heated discussions about their tech.
+Go to Reddit and observe debates: some get more heated than debates on god and vegetarianism.

 Choosing tech is therefore a two step process.